 - To make filling: whisk the cream until soft peaks form (do not over whip).
 Stir in the finely grated ginger and chill the cream in the fridge while the cake cools.

 - To make chocolate ganache.
 Heat the cream and golden syrup in a small saucepan until piping hot.
 Whisk to mix.
-In separate bowl, add the chopped chocolate and butter.
+Place the chopped chocolate and butter in a separate bowl.
 Now pour the hot cream to the chocolate and butter and whisk until glossy and chocolate and butter is melted.
 The mixture should coat the back of a spoon.
 Set it aside to cool substantially before pouring over the cake.

 - Fill and ice the cake: slice the cooled sponge into two equal layers.
 Fill the bottom layer with three huge dollops of whipped cream and gently place back the top layer.
 Pour the rested but still pourable chocolate ganache over the cake until it’s fully coated and glossy.
 Set aside to cool then enjoy the cake.

 - For cup measures: spoon the flour into the cup, heaping it up over the top, then slide a knife across the top to level off the extra.
 Be careful not to shake or tap the cup to settle down the flour or you will have more than you need.
 I use a 240ml American cup.

 - I baked my cake in 35 minutes.